 Key ceremonies are conducted under the supervision of at least two people with trusted roles and in the presence of several witnesses, at least two of whom are impartial observers who are external to the CA. The witnesses make an objective and factual record certifying that the ceremony has taken place according to the predefined script.
 As far as possible, one of the witnesses should be a public officer such as a bailiff or notary.
 The environment used guarantees the confidentiality and integrity of the CA's private keys.

 6.1.1.2.
 Holder keys generated by CA

 Holders' keys are generated by the CA in a secured environment.
-Generated private keys are escrowed by the CA.

 6.1.1.3.
 Application service keys generated by CA